 Creative Class & Creative Class Contract: Paul Jarvis has created two incredible resources for freelancers.
 One’s a course that teaches you how to be a more focused, professional freelancer (completed this, LOVED IT), and the other is a customizable contract you can send out to clients—which saves a ton of time and makes you look super professional.
 Highly recommend both.

-CoSchedule & Trello: A few of the clients I work with use CoSchedule and Trello for managing assignments.
-Both are fantastic tools that keep things organized and help everyone get on the same page when there are many different moving parts (like images, SEO details, progress updates, etc.)
+CoSchedule: A few of the clients I work with use CoSchedule for managing assignments.
+It's a fantastic tool that keeps things organized and helps everyone get on the same page when there are many different moving parts (like images, SEO details, progress updates, etc.)

 Thesaurus.com: The best resource I’ve found for synonym hunting.
 The built-in tools like in programs like MS Word just aren’t comprehensive enough.